gmusicproxy/gmusicproxy/README.md

 Here a list of the supported requests (with some restricted by the availability of a All Access subscription):

-- `/get_collection`: reports an M3U playlist with all the songs in your personal collection; the resulting list can be shuffled and/or filtered using the rating; note that not all the rated (liked) songs belong to your collection.
+- `/get_collection`: reports a playlist with all the songs in your personal collection; the resulting list can be shuffled and/or filtered using the rating; note that not all the rated (liked) songs belong to your collection.
   Allowed parameters:
      - [See common request options](#reqoptions)
      - `rating`: an integer value (typically between 1-5) to filter out low rated or unrated songs form your collection